Where to See Red-Cockaded Woodpeckers

 The best times to see red-cockaded woodpeckers are early in the morning, just after sunrise, when they will be leaving their tree; and late in the afternoon, when they will be returning.

 They are often most visible during the nesting season (late April to July) when they are outside attending to their tree.

 Where to Look

-Blackwater River State Forest has RCW nests that are quite easy to spot from the road.
-Three Notch, which is in the Coldwater Recreation Area, is the most active area.
+Blackwater State Forest has RCW nests that are quite easy to spot from the road.
+Three Notch, located in the Coldwater Recreation Area, is the most active area.

 Apalachicola National Forest has the region's largest remaining population of red-cockaded woodpeckers in the stands of long-leaf pine.
 These are distinguished from other pines by the fountain-like needles at the end of branches that are supported by thick, one-inch twigs, the largest produced by any pine species.
 It's possible to see numerous nests along the Florida Trail that crosses through the huge, 557,000-acre forest.
 Easier still is driving along a number of forest roads.

 Apalachicola is divided into both a western and eastern section.
 More RCWs live in the western half, in numbers large enough that the population is considered to be totally recovered.
 The highest concentration of nests is in the area called Wilma, near the intersection of State Road 12 and State Road 65.
 The tress are easy to spot from a car: all the active trees have white bands painted on them.
 Park, approach quietly, and wait.

 In the eastern section of the Apalachicola forest, some of the best spots are off Roads 376 and 373.
 One of the best maps pinpointing the nesting areas is contained in Lane's A Birder's Guide To Florida.